-- A major pharmaceutical company on worldwide supply chain integrity and severe business interruption issues*
+- A global pharmaceutical company on worldwide supply chain integrity and severe business interruption issues*

-- A major aircraft leasing and services company regarding potential liability under aircraft leasing and other financing agreements*
+- An aircraft leasing and services company regarding potential liability under aircraft leasing and other financing agreements*

 - A high net worth individual in relation to potential shareholder actions and unfair prejudice petitions arising out of an intra-group restructuring*

 - A buyer in post-M&A disputes concerning breach of warranties and indemnities in relation to certain assets and accounting irregularities*